Pickleboyonline/rust-native/README.md

 ### General Notes

 - SolidJs like reactivity and structure.
 The choice here is mainly because I could not find a good VDOM library in Rust.
+- **[NEW]**: Might convert this project into a Rust version of https://kotlinlang.org/lp/mobile/.
+After looking at SwiftUI and
+  Android's Jetpack Compose, the new mobile APIs look so similar to React I think it's pointless to rewrite everything in Rust when the native alternatives are so good now.

+  I believe what would be more useful is to share logic between iOS and Android, similar to share a Redux store in the native language.
+  Rust can offer advantages over native kotlin when it comes to performance.

 - In general should borrow a lot from the new react native architecture, outlined (here)[https://reactnative.dev/architecture/overview].
   We should be able to use Yoga, the flexbox engine, since its based in C/C++.
 Fabric can be built in Rust but instead of a VDOM we use observable reactivity to update Native UIs.